dubemezeagwu/roll_6ix/README.md

 # roll_6ix

 A simple dice game built using Flutter, that allows users to engage in a dice game.
+You click "START GAME" button to begin a round.
 Each player rolls the dice and the highest value number that you can make WINS!

 <img src="roll6ix_images/load_game.png" alt="LOAD_GAME" width="200" align="left"/>
 <img src="roll6ix_images/result_player1.png" alt="PLAYER_ONE_WINS" width="200"align="left"/>